 Special topics in civil engineering.
 May be repeated up to 6 credits.
+Prerequisite: consent of department head.

-Students will develop knowledge related to the specific civil engineering special topic selected for study.
+1. Students will develop knowledge related to the specific civil engineering special topic selected for study.

 C E 301.
 Mechanics of Materials

 Stress, strain, and elasticity of materials.
 May be repeated up to 3 credits.
 Prerequisite: C- or better grade in ENGR 233.